 The difference lost itself on Kayah as she stood frozen by the continuing realization that she was still alive and unattacked.
 Unforgiving marble against her back reminded her of the lacking options for escape.

 The heated fang jerked away towards the gnarled gashes in the executioner's shoulder.
 Kayah managed a heavy, soundless sigh of relief before it seared his bleeding flesh with a savage hiss.
 Not from the tending of his wound, but from the self inflicted evil he dealt to others.
-The cooperative silence between the Demiurge, the cindered man and Kayah exaggerated the flames' avaricious cauterization until another distant flurry of embers snapped in the garden, too far to reach the dome's prison.
+The cooperative silence between the Demiurge, the Cindered Man and Kayah exaggerated the flames' avaricious cauterization until another distant flurry of embers snapped in the garden, too far to reach the dome's prison.

 "Ask, girl.
 We have the time."